-Everything you need to know about the upcoming Samsung Galaxy Note 4Ahead of the Samsung Galaxy Note 4 release date, a number of UK retailers and network providers have started accepting Galaxy Note 4 pre-orders.
+Everything you need to know about the upcoming Samsung Galaxy Note 4Ahead of tomorrow's Samsung Galaxy Note 4 release date, the black rendition of the phone has sold out, despite the handset's lofty price tag.

 Having been the subject of countless leaks and endless rumours prior to its unveiling, the Samsung Galaxy Note 4 finally took a formal bow during IFA 2014.
 Introduced with a 5.7-inch QHD display, the Galaxy Note 3 follow-on is not only a powerhouse of the phablet space, but a true leader of the smartphone market.
 On paper, at least.